- What is scale in music?

 4. Lydian Mode

-Starting from the fourth degree of a Major scale, the Lydian mode of a musical scale sounds bright and breezy.
+Starting from the fourth degree of a Major scale, the Lydian modes in music sounds bright and breezy.
 The fourth degree in this mode is raised by a semitone.
 You can see that lots of composers use this mode of musical scale in the movie’s background score.

 F G A B C D E F